 What is the role of the INTEGRATE mentor?

-Serving as role models, the INTEGRATE Mentors are MTU staff members who have worked in a similar position.
-Falling outside of the new staff member’s reporting relationship, the Induction Mentor’s main function is to provide support, information and encouragement to the mentee.
+Serving as role models, INTEGRATE Mentors are MTU staff members who have worked in a similar position.
+Falling outside of the new staff member’s reporting relationship, the INTEGRATE Mentor’s main function is to provide support, information and encouragement to the mentee.
 Specific benefits include

 - An opportunity to share experience and expertise